stwe/DatatablesBundle/README.md

 Much like every other piece of software `SgDatatablesBundle` is not perfect and far from feature complete.

-### Use this Bundle in ServerSide mode

-The ClientSide mode is no longer supported by me.

-### Other limitations

-- This bundle does not support multiple Ids
+- This bundle does not support multiple Ids.
-- Searching and filtering on a virtual column not yet implemented and disabled by default
+- Searching and filtering on a virtual column not yet implemented and disabled by default.
-- PostgreSql is currently not fully supported
+- PostgreSql is currently not fully supported.

 ## Reporting an issue or a feature request